awslabs/kubeflow-manifests/website/content/en/docs/deployment/prerequisites.md

 --managed \
 --with-oidc
 ```

-> Note: Be sure to check [Amazon EKS and Kubeflow Compatibility](/kubeflow-manifests/docs/about/eks-compatibility/) when creating your cluster with specific EKS versions.

 If you are using an existing EKS cluster, create an [OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) and associate it with for your EKS cluster with the following command:
 ```bash